sahilshakes9999/is477finalproject/ProjectPlan.md

 Music has become one of the most globally accessible cultural exports in the digital era.
 Platforms like Spotify and Apple Music have made it possible to quantify listening behavior across countries.
 However, the popularity of certain genres or artists many times reflect deeper cultural and socioeconomic patterns such as economic status, population demographics, or internet accessibility.

-This project aims to explore how global music streaming trends correspond to country-level cultural and socioeconomic indicators.
+This project aims to explore how global music streaming trends correspond to global/country-level cultural and socioeconomic indicators.
 By combining publicly available datasets on global music charts with data from international organizations like the World Bank, the goal is to identify patterns in how cultural and economic contexts shape listening behavior.
 The analysis will of course involve data integration, cleaning, quality assessment, and visualization to reveal cross-country differences and insights into the global diffusion of music culture.